Conversational Commerce agent developer's guide

 • conversationId: A unique ID for tracking conversation sessions.
 For the initial request in a new conversation, this field should be empty.
 For subsequent requests within the same conversation, it must be set to the conversation_id received in the previous ConversationalSearchResponse.

-• searchParams: (Optional) Standard core Search parameters (e.g., filter, canonicalFilter, sortBy, boostSpec).
+• searchParams: (Optional) Standard core Search parameters, such as filter, canonicalFilter, sortBy, and boostSpec.
 It is crucial that these parameters mirror the configuration used in your core Search API calls to ensure consistency between LLM answers and any product search results displayed.

 • userInfo: (Optional) User information for enhanced personalization.
 Can include userId, user_agent, direct_user_request (boolean).

 • conversationalFilteringSpec: (Optional) Specifies the conversational filtering mode.
-If unset, it will default to DISABLED.
+If unset, it defaults to DISABLED.

 mode: Integrate the Conversational API using one of these three modes to control conversational product filtering:

-• DISABLED: In this mode, the client only implements Conversational Commerce Search.
-This is the preferred mode for this implementation guide on Conversational Commerce Search.
+• DISABLED: In this mode, the client only implements Conversational Commerce agent search.
+This is the preferred mode for this implementation guide on Conversational Commerce agent search.

 • Sample API request